Do not SEARCH the internet for articles on this

 Don't forget that if you ignore the basic argument

-for computer consciousness, you could get zero
+for computer consciousness, you could get zero for the

 It should go without saying that if your only "argument" is "computers can't be conscious because some guy says they can't be conscious," then you haven't proved that computers can't be conscious, and your thesis should be that they can.